godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 The result resembles a skeleton a lot more, and now the arm and forearm can be selected and animated.

-Finally, create endpoints in all meaningful extremities and connect the whole skeleton with bones up to the hip.
+Create endpoints for all important extremities.
+Generate bones for all articulable parts of the cutout, with the hip as the ultimate connection between all of them.

-You may notice when connecting the hip and torso, that an extra bone is created.
+You may notice that an extra bone is created when connecting the hip and torso.
 To fix this, select the root and hip node, open the Skeleton menu, click ``clear bones``.

 .. image:: img/tuto_cutout15_2.png

 After fixing that your final skeleton should look something like this:

 .. image:: img/tuto_cutout16.png

-Finally! the whole skeleton is rigged!
-On close look, it is noticeable that there is a second set of endpoints in the hands.
+The whole skeleton is rigged.
+You might have noticed a second set of endpoints in the hands.
 This will make sense soon.

-Now that a whole skeleton is rigged, the next step is setting up the IK chains.
+Now that the whole figure is rigged, the next step is setting up the IK chains.
 IK chains allow for more natural control of extremities.

 IK chains